 Motivation 2.9.
-[SL02, 7: Euclid's Challenge] Euclid aimed to provide a unified foundation for earlier geometry, specifically the side-splitter theorem of Thales (Euclid VI.2: A line parallel to the base and intersecting both sides of a triangle creates two similar triangles) and the Pythagorean theorem.
-The obstacle is incommensurability in each case.
+[SL02, 7: Euclid's Challenge] Euclid aimed to provide a unified foundation for earlier geometry, specifically the side-splitter theorem of Thales (Theorem 8.5) and the Pythagorean theorem.
+The obstacle is incommensurability6 in each case.
 He has five postulates.
-Using a theory (now called equi-complementability or equal content) of area, Euclid establishes the Pythagorean theorem as the culmination of Book I. By appealing to the Axiom of Archimedes, he establishes a theory of proportion that first yields: VI.1 the area of a triangle is proportional to its base and altitude and then VI.2. side-splitter.
-While Eudoxus' method of exhaustion motivated Dedekind's construction [Ded63], the existence of continuum many $(2^{\aleph_0})$ real numbers was completely foreign to Euclid.
+Using a theory (now called equicomplementability or equal content) of area, Euclid establishes the Pythagorean theorem as the culmination of Book I. By appealing to the Axiom of Archimedes, he establishes a theory of proportion that first yields: VI.1 the area of a triangle is proportional to its base and altitude and then VI.2. side-splitter.
+While Eudoxus' method of exhaustion motivated Dedekind's construction [Ded63], the existence of continuum7 many (2^{\aleph_0}) real numbers was completely foreign to Euclid.